jkyle109/drabble/README.md

 ## Drabble

-An interactive drawing tool and chat room for small groups!
+An interactive drawing tool and chat room app I built for small groups to be creative!

 Built using Socket.io, React.js and HTML Canvas.